-Cancelation policies are established at the discretion of each individual event organizer for IFSA Junior events.
-The cancelation policy will be posted on every IFSA event page.
-When completing registration for each event, riders agree to the cancelation policy set by the event organizer.
+Cancellation policies are established at the discretion of each individual event organizer for IFSA Junior events.
+The cancellation policy will be posted on every IFSA event page.
+When completing registration for each event, riders agree to the cancellation policy set by the event organizer.
 Refunds will not be provided once an event has taken place.